 Andreane Cruz is currently a Pre-Med student at the University At Buffalo where I am currently majoring in Neuroscience with a minor in Psychology.
 I am a part of the EMG Suppression study, in which I screen participants, as well as attach multiple EMG sensors on specific parts of their body (i.e. biceps, upper lip, etc.) in order to track movement as they recreate different syllables/pitches.
 Growing up, my parents continuously tried to spark my interest in music, and to no avail.
 However, as I grow older my interest and curiosity in music keep growing, because of how often and how dependent people’s everyday lives are to it.

-Corey Eltime a Psychology major, seeking minors in English and Criminology as well.
-I’m a first-time Research Assistant, aiding in the new Grammy funded project focusing on improvement of singing accuracy.
+Corey Eltime a Psychology major and a second-year Research Assistant, aiding in the new Grammy funded project focusing on improvement of singing accuracy.
 I was introduced to playing the viola by my siblings (two of whom are musicians), and did so for about six years.
 I was also involved in my high school marching band and many school musicals, where I played percussion instruments for four years.

 Kaithlyn Massiah is a first year undergraduate student pursuing a double major in Psychology and Linguistics.
 She has thirteen years of experience playing violin and is currently part of UB’s Symphony Orchestra.
 Her appreciation for music is what gained her interest in APAL and is eager to learn more about the relationship between psychology and music.